smarter-sh/community/github-management/new-membership-procedure.md

 ## Sponsor Requirements

 One of the most critical pieces in the process is validating the sponsors meet the requirements to sponsor a new member.
-With the size of the Kubernetes project, those involved with processing new memberships do not have the visibility to determine if each prospective member's contributions meet the standard needed to become a member.
+With the size of the Smarter project, those involved with processing new memberships do not have the visibility to determine if each prospective member's contributions meet the standard needed to become a member.
 We rely on sponsors to vouch for the work of